Day 33 - snowless hike into Creede (24.0 miles)

 I had a 4 mile walk on the gravel road to Deep Creek trail.
 It was all uphill, around 700 feet, but it was very gradual.

-Once on Deep Creek, which appears to be mainly mountain biking trail, but is also the trail to get to Creede.
+Once on Deep Creek trail, which appears to be mainly mountain biking trail, but is also the trail to Creede.

-The trail was all downhill and parts were really steep but it was nice hiking on no snow.
+The trail was all downhill and parts were really steep but it was nice hiking with no snow.

 The trail followed the creek all the way to the edge of Creede.
 Once I came out to the road it was a 2.5 mile hike to downtown.
 Once I got in I hung out at the local park then a couple hikers showed up.
 I went to an early dinner with them to Kip’s Grill.
 After ordering my meal the waitress asked who was Greg.
 One of my coworkers, Carla, knew I was there and paid for my meal.

-After dinner went over to the grocery just before they closed.
+After dinner went over to the grocery just before they closed to get a resupply.
 Then went over to the outfitter to take a shower.
 Then back to Kip’s to do laundry and charge my electrics.
-Then was back to the ball field to call it a day.
+Then was back to the ball field to camp in the dugout which is the only free place to stay in town.

 Right off the bat in the morning I have a 3,500 foot climb over 11 miles out of Creede.